-Abigail Batten Pathways Coordinator Email: batten\a@woodcroft.sa.edu.au
+Abigail Batten, Pathways Coordinator for VET Direct Email: batten\a@woodcroft.sa.edu.au Tarnya Saunderson, EIF and AIF Coordinator for Workplace Practices Email: saunderson\t@woodcroft.sa.edu.au

-SACE Stage I or 2 VET Direct
+SACE STAGE I OR 2 VET DIRECT

-Faculty Area Vocational Education and Training

-Credits Up to 70 credits over Stage I or 2 could be recognised by SACE.

-Details about how any VET qualifications and units of competency will be recognised in SACE will be through the use of a SACE Recognition Register, published by the SACE Board.

-Prerequisites If seeking a Flexible Industry Pathway (funded VET course), you will be required to participate in VET Readiness Orientation (VETRO), which includes upfront assessment, induction and orientation to VET carried out by a Registered Training Organisation (RTO).
+Faculty Area Credits Vocational Education and Training Various credits over Stage I or 2 could be recognised by SACE.
+Details about how VET qualifications and units of competency will be recognised in SACE will be through the SACE Recognition Register, published by the SACE Board.
+Prerequisites If seeking a Flexible Industry Pathway (funded VET course), you will be required to participate in VET Readiness Orientation (VETRO), which includes upfront assessment, induction and orientation to VET carried out by a RegisteredTraining Organisation (RTO).
 This may also require evidence of industry immersion.

-\A guidance meeting is recommended with parents and/or the student to assist consultation of vocational interest toward industry pathway planning and discuss funding options and timetabling.
+A guidance meeting is recommended with parents and/or the student to determine suitability for VET and discuss funding options and timetabling.
 Status Elective

-SACE and the Government of South Australia provide you with an increased capacity to include vocational training as part of your study.
-These course may facilitate successful transitions from school to further study or work.

-If undertaking VET qualifications as taster courses or full qualifications, each 70 hours of accredited VET will be recognised as 10 SACE credits at Stage 1 or 2 level.

-The SACE Board Recognition Register will determine which training qualifications receives recognition and at what Stage.
-The system will calculate certificate levels to advantage the student.
-Generally, Certificate I and II level training will be linked to Stage 1 credits and Certificate III will be linked to Stage 2 credits.
+The SACE provides you with an increased capacity to include VET as part of your study.
+This is beneficial in facilitating successful transitions from school to further study or work.
+If studying VET Direct, qualification competencies will be recognised as SACE credits at Stage 1 or 2 level.
+The SACE Board VET Recognition Register will determine which training qualifications receive recognition and at what stage.
+Generally, Certificate I and II level training will be linked to Stage 1 credits and Certificate III and higher will be linked to Stage 2 credits.